maksimKorzh/epyco/app/INFO/README.txt

 #
 #####################################

-One time scraper is a free open-source python environment intended for web scraping purposes.
+EPYCO is a free open-source python environment intended for web scraping purposes.
 The goal of this project is to provide absolutely free environment with no restrictions regarding internet access (so you likely can make whatever outgoing HTTP requests) to make it possible providing